leadedge/Spout2/SPOUTSDK/SpoutDirectX/Basic/SpoutDX9/readme.md

 Examples of how to use the Spout 2.007 SDK for sharing D3D9ex textures.

-Although support for DirectX9 has been removed from Version 2.007, shared textures created with D3D9ex and with format D3DFMT_A8R8G8B8 or D3DFMT_X8R8G8B8 will still be be received.
+Although the Spout SDK Version 2.007 does not contain support for DirectX9, shared textures created with D3D9ex and with format D3DFMT_A8R8G8B8 or D3DFMT_X8R8G8B8 are compatible and will still be be received.

-The SpoutDirectX9 class contains functiuns required for sending and receiving from DirectX9 applications and show the procedures for Spout Vesrion 2.007.

 Two examples from the from the [Microsoft DirectX SDK (June 2010)](https://www.microsoft.com/en-au/download/details.aspx?id=6812) have been modified for Spout functions.\
 - Tut06_Meshes - sender